Selati Line – Part 1

 In 1892 the Selati Railway Company was a shareholding company floated in Brussels (Europe) by two noteworthy bankers of Paris namely Baron Eugene Oppenheim and his – older – brother Baron Robert Oppenheim.
 The number of shares and how much they were sold for, is not reported anywhere.
 A company was duly formed by their Franco-Belgian syndicate called ‘La Compagnie Franco-Beige du Chemin-de-fer du Nord de la Republique Sud-Africaine.’
 This is translated as ‘The Franco-Belgium Railway Company of the Northern Territories of the South African Republic’ under which it established this Selati Railway Company in 1892.

 Then in 1893 the building of its line to the Selati River Gold Field commenced.
-The need for this new rail line was for transporting gold to and from the new Selati Gold Fields to the world, via Komatipoort through Mozambique, – owned by the Portuguese – on to Delagoa Bay, the port being Lorenzo Marques and today known as Maputo.
+The need for this new rail line was for transporting gold to and from the new Selati Gold Fields to the rest of the world, via Komatipoort through Mozambique, – then owned by the Portuguese – on to Delagoa Bay, the port then being Lorenzo Marques and today known as Maputo.

-This line was to be built from Komatipoort over the Crocodile River, then on to the Sabi River, over the Sand River, on to the Olifants River and finally the Selati Gold Fields at the Murchison Range, near the town of Leydsdorp.
+This line was to be built from Komatipoort over the Crocodile River, then on to the Sabi River, over the Sand River, on to the Olifants River and finally the Selati Gold Fields at the Murchison Range, near the town of Leydsdorp way into the north country.
 Leydsdorp was named after W.J.
 Leyds in 1890.
 Leyds a young Hollander was then the State Secretary of the Transvaal Republic and a good friend of Paul Kruger (Leydsdorp is next to the Selati River, near to where Gravelot is today).
-At this time the Selati Line joined the newly completed line from Komatipoort to Delagoa Bay, – a distance of about 60 miles – completed by the Portuguese and opened on the 1st July 1891.
+At this time the Selati Line started out it’s life at the newly completed line from Komatipoort.
+The newly built railway line from Komatipoort to the coast at Delagoa Bay, – a distance of about 60 miles – had been completed and inaugurated by the Portuguese on the 1st July 1891.
+This convenience draw card became the gold not to be missed by the two French banker brothers.
+And so the Selati Line began.

 The way things dovetailed together has amazed me for a long time.
-This Mozambique Line was the rail line used by the Oppenheim brothers to transport locomotives, freight cars, steel, sleepers, bridge building steel and timber as well as the equipment needed for this new venture.
-The trains were also later used for the necessary food and booze.
-The line had been contracted out to the construction company of Westwood & Winby who built the first part of the Selati Line from Komatipoort to the Sabi Bridge in 1893-4.
-The rest of the line from Sabi Bridge to Tzaneen was completed by Pauling & Co. from 1909-12.
-The Oppenheim brothers had bought no less then four locomotives.
-Two 20 ton 2-6-0T Whythes & Jackson Limited locomotives, namely Durban and Pietermaritzburg were obtained from the Natal Railway Company.
-The other two 40 tonners 0-6-2T, built by Maschinenfabrik Esslingen, were obtained from the NZASM.
-The line it connected to, was the new Transvaal Gold Fields railway line – juncture Komatipoort – which ran from Pretoria to Delagoa Bay.
-This was the line set out for transport to and from the new Gold Fields discovered in 1886 known as the Eastern Railway Line.
+This Mozambique Line was the rail line used by the Oppenheim brothers to transport even the smallest piece of equipment needed for their new venture.
+Komatipoort consisted of no more than a border outpost with more tents than tin shacks.
+To here the Oppenheim’s transported locomotives, freight cars, steel, sleepers, picks, shovels, carpentry tools, bridge building steel and believe it or not, timber as well as.
+The trains were also later used for the necessary food, booze and bar entertainment brought in by ship to Lorenzo Marques, from other world regions, – I’m sure you get the picture.
+The lines construction had been contracted out to the British company of Westwood & Winby, who built the first part of the Selati Line from Komatipoort to the Sabi Bridge – Skukuza – in 1893-4, a distance of 80 km.
+The rest of the line from Sabi Bridge to Tzaneen was completed by Pauling & Co. between 1909-12.
+The Oppenheim brothers had bought no less then four high quality locomotives.
+Two 20 ton 2-6-0T Whythes & Jackson Limited locomotives, namely the Durban and Pietermaritzburg and obtained from the Natal Railway Company.
+The other two 40 tonners 0-6-2T, built by Maschinenfabrik Esslingen, were obtained from the NZASM – they you will read about further on.
+The Selati Line was to connect to the new Transvaal Gold Fields railway line – juncture Komatipoort – which would run from Pretoria to Delagoa Bay.
+This was the line set out for transporting of goods and gold to and from the new Witwatersrand Gold Fields discovered in 1886 known as the Eastern Railway Line.

 Joining the Dots

 The railway line above mentioned from Pretoria to Delagoa Bay had been toyed with from 1866, by the Transvaal, firstly involving a Scotsman named Mac Corkingdale who died in May 1871.
 Then came the British annexure of the Transvaal on 12 April 1877, through Theophilus Shepstone, which led to the 1st Anglo-Boer War.
-After the Boers won that war in 1881, Paul Kruger reopened railway discussions, with an engineer named Major Joachim Jose Machado of Mozambique to map out a line from Delagoa Bay to the land locked Pretoria.
-Machado was appointed to be the engineer of the entire Eastern Railway Line and the town of Machadodorp was named in honour of him.
+After the Boers won that war in 1881, Paul Kruger reopened railway discussions, with a Portuguese engineer named Major Joachim Jose Machado of Mozambique, to map out a line from Delagoa Bay to the land locked Pretoria.
+Machado was duly appointed engineer of the entire Eastern Railway Line and the town of Machadodorp was named in honour of him.

 Of course, there would be extenuating circumstances to consider.
 Namely, no one wanted to work on this project, because of the dangers from fever and predators.
-This was eventually solved by employing the famed deserter group from the British army, headed by George Hutchison (captain moonlight), called the ‘Irish Brigade,’ who had wrecked the town of Eureka City – Barberton area – in 1886 and haled from the Pilgrims Rest region and would work anywhere, except the army.
+This was eventually solved by employing the famed deserter group from the British army, headed by George Hutchison, – captain moonlight – called the ‘Irish Brigade,’ who had wrecked the town of Eureka City – in the Barberton area – in 1886 and haled from the Pilgrims Rest region, who would work anywhere, except the army.
 After this happened, a total of 250 Europeans and over 3000 Africans were magically employed.

 That problem solved, they went to work, completing the line in 1888, – as they thought – until it was discovered the line was 5 ½ miles short.
-After a short, fast, court case – in Africa – lasting three years, between the Mozambique Government and McMurdo’s company, – the East African Railway Co. – the case was resolved, work was resumed and the line was completed in May 1891.
-As I previously said ‘taking six years.’
+After a brisk, fast, court case – in Africa – lasting three years, between the Mozambique Government and McMurdo’s company, – the East African Railway Co. – the case was resolved, work was resumed and the line was completed in May 1891.
+As I previously said ‘taking six years’ to complete.

-The 230-mile line from Komatipoort to Pretoria, under construction from both ends by the Transvaal Company, the Netherlands South African Railway Company (NZASM) was completed on 20 October 1894.
-This then finalised, the connection between Pretoria and the new port at Delagoa Bay and was officially opened on the 8 July 1895 by Paul Kruger.
+The 370 km line from Komatipoort to Pretoria, under construction from both ends by the Transvaal Company, the Netherlands South African Railway Company – Nederlandsche-Zuid-Afrikaansche Spoorwegmaatschappi – (NZASM) was completed on 20 October 1894.
+This then finalised, the connection between Pretoria and the new port at Delagoa Bay and was officially opened on the 8 July 1895 by Paul Kruger as the Transvaal Republic’s Eastern Railway Line and it’s only official access to the sea.
+This also brought an end to the short but famed Delagoa Bay – Goldfields, transport wagon trail.

 See you for the next adventure of the: Selati Line – To the Sabi Bridge